frictionlessdata/datapackage-pipelines-spss/README.md

   ...
   - run: spss.add_spss
     parameters:
-      path: data/my-file.sav
+      source: data/my-file.sav
 ```

-This will add the file defined at `path` as a tabular resource to the pipeline.
+This will add the file defined at `source` as a tabular resource to the pipeline.